 You should also wash your pet’s other belongings, including their bowls and beds.
 Many pet bowls can be thrown into the dishwasher.
 Others can be hand washed with mild soap and hot water, just like you would wash any other bowl.

 You should wash these bowls daily if at all possible, but at the very least give them a good scrub a few times a week.
 Just like us, dogs can get sick from dirty bowls, which harbour all sorts of bacteria and other nasty things.

 Your pet’s bedding should be washed at least weekly, though more might be necessary for heavily used bedding and dogs who tend to get very dirty.
+This really helps you to manage hygiene for dogs.
 Washing their bed doesn’t just keep dirt from accumulating on it.
 It also gets rid of many of the allergens that dogs drag in.
 Almost all bedding will have washing instructions on the tag.

 If your pet uses blankets, be sure to wash those as well.
 If your dog tends to lay on the ground instead of on a bed or blanket, keep their usual spot well-vacuumed.
 Just like a bed and blanket, the spot on the floor that they frequent will get dirty and collect allergens.

 Your dog’s paws need some extra attention when it comes to hygiene for dogs.
 You should trim your dog’s nails often.
 If you begin to hear a “tap-tap-tap” sound while they’re walking on a hard surface, their nails need to be trimmed.

 You can do this yourself with a pair of safety clippers or visit a local groomer to have them do it.
 Many groomers will take walk-in appointments for nails.